AsyncDisplayKit/Documentation/docs/_docs/layer-backing.md

 nextPage: subtree-rasterization.html
 ---

-In some cases, you can substantially improve your app's performance by using layers instead of views.
-We recommend enabling layer-backing as a matter of course in **any custom node that doesn't need touch handling**.
+In some cases, you can substantially improve your app's performance by using layers instead of views. **We recommend enabling layer-backing in any custom node that doesn't need touch handling**.

 With UIKit, manually converting view-based code to layers is laborious due to the difference in APIs.
 Worse, if at some point you need to enable touch handling or other view-specific functionality, you have to manually convert everything back (and risk regressions!).